Konat23/Deep-Learning-Digit-Clasifier-UI/README.md

 # Deep-Learning Digit Classifier
 This is a project that aims to create a model for the classification of numerical digits.
 From 0 to 9.
-For this we proposed to create an interactive program that would allow the user to classify the numbers created from an interface.
+For this we proposed to create an interactive program that would allow the user to draw the digits and see the model clasiffication.
 ![alt text](images/demo.gif)
 # Data Collection
 While there is MNIST, which is a consolidated database for the classification of numbers.
 In this project an interface was developed to allow volunteers from the “Deep Learning (2023-2) UIS” course to create their own digits.
 The interface called MNIXEL is available [here](https://github.com/Konat23/MNIXEL) for anyone to create their own digiT database.